wur-bioinformatics/introduction-to-bioinformatics/week1.md

 As the two DNA strands are only connected via hydrogen bonds, they can be separated relatively easily, for example during DNA replication.
 The separated strands each serve as a template on which a new complementary strand is synthesized by the enzyme DNA polymerase in 5' to 3' direction.
-This mode of replication is called semiconservative .
+This mode of replication is called semiconservative.

 :::{figure} images/Week1/replication.jpg
 :alt: Replication